 The “market” in market failure refers to the overall approach to an industry, including type of ownership (i.e., private companies), how these companies operate to earn revenue / profits in the relevant market, and how the relevant market works.

 Market failure does not mean that a specific market is failing, but that the outcome of that market does not maximize the public good.

 Public good refers to the benefit and well-being of the public (e.g., clean air is a public good).

-Electricity markets rely on direct/private costs to dispatch (i.e., turn on and turn off) generators to meet varying real-time demand for power.
+Electricity markets rely on direct/private costs to dispatch (i.e., turn on and turn off) generators to meet varying real-time demands for power.
 Meeting real-time electricity demand is difficult and challenging process.
-The electricity markets do this, but do not reflect the externalities of the generators participating in the market and may result in market failure.
+The electricity markets do this, but do not reflect the externalities of the generators participating in the market which may result in market failure.

 An electricity market with efficient short-term spot prices should not be expected to achieve other objectives such as lower emissions, long-term system reliability, or implementation of national policy.

 Merchant nuclear is a term used to describe those nuclear power plants that rely on sales of output into electricity markets for revenue and profits.
 Merchant nuclear plants/companies are different from regulated or government nuclear plants/companies that do not rely on electricity market revenue.